JakeMendel/FeatureFinding/README.md

 ## Overview

 `FeatureFinding` is a repository dedicated to exploring the structure of feature representations in various toy models.
-This work is inspired by the toy models of superposition architecture as presented in [Transformer Circuits](https://transformer-circuits.pub/2022/toy_model/index.html).
+This work is inspired by the toy models of superposition architecture as presented in [Toy Models of Superposition](https://transformer-circuits.pub/2022/toy_model/index.html).

 ## Contents